Image © ITV Studios, 1969

 Earl Green

-Character & Episode: Ramon Crackan in It's Supposed to be Thicker Than Water
+Character & Episode: Ramon Crackan in It's Supposed To Be Thicker Than Water

 Earl Green was a bit-part actor who worked only occasionally in television and feature films and amassed more than twenty screen credits in his career.
 On the big screen, he featured in films such as The Moonraker and I Only Arsked! (both in 1958), while on television he appeared in series including Z Cars (1962), Ghost Squad (1963) and The Saint (1966).
 His later television works included The Regiment (1972), Six Days of Justice (1973) and Churchill's People in 1975.
 He also participated in the theatre work during his career.